-Occupancy of the large copper was low overall, being $\mathbb{E}(\hat{\psi_i}) \leq 0.3$ across most of Nouvelle Aquitaine.
-Occupancy was higher ($\mathbb{E}(\hat{\psi_i}) \geq 0.75$) only in sites where the species was detected (Fig. D.4).
-This pattern was caused by near zero ($\mathbb{E}(\hat{\omega_i})$) random effect estimates when considering the full dataset (Figs. D.2 and D.4).
-Overall, lower large copper occupancy was found in Landes (western of Nouvelle-Aquitaine), along the Pyrenees, and in Limousin (Fig. D.4).
-Higher occupancy was evidenced along rivers -- wetlands of the Adour river (Atlantic Pyrenees/western Pyrenees, south of Nouvelle Aquitaine), Garonne and Dordogne rivers (around Bordeaux, center of Nouvelle Aquitaine), and the Vienne river (Poitiers, northern of Nouvelle Aquitaine).
-But these patters mostly reflected the observed occupancy data.
+Occupancy of the large copper was low overall, being $\mathbb{E}(\hat{\psi_i}) \leq 0.3$ across most of Nouvelle-Aquitaine.
+Occupancy was high ($\mathbb{E}(\hat{\psi_i}) \geq 0.75$) only in sites where the species was detected (Fig. D.4).
+This pattern was caused by near zero random effect estimates when considering the full dataset (Figs. D.2 and D.4).
+Overall, low occupancy of the large copper occupancy was found in Landes (west of Nouvelle-Aquitaine), along the Pyrenees, and in Limousin (Fig. D.4).
+Higher occupancy was estimated along rivers -- wetlands of the Adour river (Atlantic Pyrenees/western Pyrenees, south of Nouvelle-Aquitaine), Garonne and Dordogne rivers (around Bordeaux, center of Nouvelle-Aquitaine), and the Vienne river (Poitiers, north of Nouvelle-Aquitaine).
+But these patterns mostly reflected the observed occupancy data.
 The intercept and three regression slopes, as well spatial and temporal variance parameters, did not converge for this species (Table D.2).
 Yearly occupancy was low and showed a decreasing trend over time (Fig. D.4).
 Detection probability peaked in mid-June (Fig. D.4).
-Across all analyses, we found no identifiability issue for parameters of the detection model (Tables C.1-2, D.1-2).
+Across all analyses, we found no serious problem for parameters of the detection model (Tables C.1-2, D.1-2).